NeikiDev/NeikiAnalytics/finished/nfts-scam/discord-nft-scam-fish#1.md

 - [ ] The Real Website is ```https://invisiblefriends.io/```
 - [ ] Website is linked on ther Twitter Account
     - [Invisible Friends Twitter](https://twitter.com/InvsbleFriends)
+    - Discord can be Found also on the Twitter!

 ## Example Screenshot